 Climate change and socio-economic factors have propelled the sustainability movement front and center.
 It’s been an ongoing trend for years now, but every year it picks up more momentum.
 It’s most notably hit a fever pitch in the food and energy sectors since everyone on the planet consumes both.

 We are in the midst of a veritable arms race for renewable energy that seeks to achieve long-term sustainability to counteract climate change and dependence on finite amounts of fossil fuels.
 The food industry is rethinking what we put on our plates as consumer’s tastes shift to more sustainable and healthy alternatives to the resource-heavy meat and seafood industries.

-The movement has hit critical mass, and it’s a social media trend that users are paying close attention to.
-Here’s a look in NetBase Quid at the most pressing topics being discussed over the past month.
-Climate change is obviously top of mind.
+The movement has hit critical mass, and social media users have a lot to say on the subject.
+Here’s a look in Quid Social at the most pressing topics being discussed over the past month.
+The intersection of sustainability and the digital transformation is obviously top of mind.

 14. Flexitarians Influence Food

 Let’s be honest – today’s vegan options are light years ahead in quality, availability and desirability than they were just a few years ago.
 Conscious consumers are exploring veganism in record numbers, and this social media trend is on fire.
 But some aren’t ready to go all-in and prefer to ease into it.
 Others are just fine setting aside meat more often in deference to a healthier lifestyle.

 Social platforms are awash with curious ‘flexitarians’ looking for recipes, diet tips and establishments with vegan options.
 Flexitarians are health-conscious and often sustainability-minded.
 For one reason or another, they’re not quite ready to make a drastic lifestyle commitment.
 As such, the vegan landscape will draw commentary and exploration from more than just hard-core vegans.